JetBrains/amper/docs/src/user-guide/plugins/quick-start.md

 Here we are going to learn how to write a toy build plugin in Amper that exposes some *external* build‑time data to the application by generating sources.

-Let's define what we want from our plugin for starters.
-The plugin would be able to parse a `.properties` file and generate Kotlin properties out of it.
+Our plugin would be able to parse a `.properties` file and generate Kotlin properties out of it.
 Later we may implement additional features.

 ### Basic example